You are the experts…What pricing programs and FAQs should I consider?

 All Commercial Pilots must now complete a test known as the “Part 107 Certification”.
 Several of our pilots are also instructors at UAS flight school and have gone the extra mile by receiving their Section 333 Exemption and Certificate of Authorization (COA) which means they have been qualified to fly commercially for aerial data collection for several years.
 Aerial data collection includes any remote sensing and measuring by an instrument(s) aboard the drone.
 Examples include imagery (photography, video, infrared, etc.), electronic measurement (precision surveying, RF analysis, etc.), chemical measurement (particulate measurement, etc.), or any other gathering of data by instruments aboard the drone.

-There are roughly 12,000 Part 107 pilots and approximately 5500 Section 333 exemptions that have been issued by the FAA across the USA.
+As of April ’17 there are 32,214 Part 107 pilots and approximately 5500 Section 333 exemptions that have been issued by the FAA across the USA.
 1UP Aerial Drone Services is one of the few companies that has heavily invested in proper training and can confidently (and legally) fly drones for commercial purposes.

 Who are some of your customers?